Icosian Reflections

 More specifically, I'm here to teach math.
 I'll be teaching 3day*1.5hour seminars to four groups of 10-15 gifted students from high schools around China.
 In addition to that, I'll hold office hours, run a workshop on applying to college in the US, and lead extracurricular activities.
 (Mine will very likely be something dance-related.)

 If you're curious about my actual curriculum, then rest assured that I'll write about it...later.
 Today's post is just a series of travel-journal snapshots from the past day-and-a-half-long day.
 Tomorrow, we begin checking in students, and on Thursday, we'll actually start classes.
 Until then, I'm adapting to life in a country where I literally can't communicate with most of the population...
-(On the bright side, they have
+(On the bright side, they have air conditioning here, which couldn't be said of Cambridge.)

 READ MORE